The Red Bucket - Episode 8. The Impact of geography on a coating project

 Matt: Yeah, but it's true.
 One of the things that I encountered whenever I was doing it was that it was always different.
 I could travel all over.
 Gulf States is pretty much in the Texas area, but we expand out to the other states as well, up to the East Coast, up north, pretty much everywhere.
 But what I liked is I would go, there would be new challenges that we might face.
 I was always learning.
 You saw some pretty crazy things that happen on these construction sites that really keep it entertaining.
 So, I just enjoyed it and have been doing it ever since.

-Introduction to Gulf States Protective Coatings
+Introduction to Gulf States protective coatings

 Paul: So, why don't you tell us a little about Gulf States?